CJepps/Crux/README.md

 * used to test responsiveness on a range of browsers
 12. MongoDB Atlas
 * used as a non-relational database to store backend data
-13. PyMongo 3.12.0
-* used to interact between python and MongoDB

 ---